JuliaTopOpt/TopOpt.jl/README.md

 ### Differentiable functions

 All the following functions are defined in a differentiable way and you can use them in the objectives or constraints in topology optimization formulation.
+In TopOpt.jl, you can build arbitrarily complex objective and constraint functions using the following building blocks as lego pieces chaining them in any arbitrary way.
+The gradient and jacobian of the aggregate Julia function defined is then obtained using [automatic differentiation](https://www.youtube.com/watch?v=UqymrMG-Qi4).

 - Arbitrary differentiable Julia functions (e.g. `LinearAlgebra.norm` or `StatsFuns.logsumexp` for constraint aggregation).
 - Density and sensitivity chequerboard filter: the input is unfiltered design and the output is the filtered design.